MohammedHafeez1/Hafeez_SQL_Portfolio/README.md

 HackerRank Solutions:
-These are the solutions for all the HackerRank Challenges from Easy to Advance difficulty.
+These are the solutions that I have solved for all the HackerRank Challenges from Easy to Advance difficulty.
 The context of the question is also mentioned in each solution